cemvarol/AZ-301-Errors/M8/Instructions.md

     - Password: **Pa55w.rd1234**

-1. Once you are connected to az3000402-vm1 via the Remote Desktop session, start **Windows PowerShell**.
+1. Once you are connected to VM-B via the Remote Desktop session, start **Windows PowerShell**.

 1. In the **Windows PowerShell** window, run the following: